gene-git/wg-client/README.rst

 * (*--ssh-pfx*)

   Set the ssh port prefix.
 Can be 2 digits: "nn" or a range "nn-mm".
-If using a range, then prefix will be randomly drawn from the range
+If using a range, then prefix will be randomly drawn from the range.
+Maximum value is 65.
+This can also be set in the config file.

+* (*--ssh-server*) <server>

+  Remote ssh server to set up listening port.
+This is usually set in the config file.

 * (*--fix-dns*)